Naturalization

 San Diego Naturalization Lawyer

-Citizenship Assistance in Chula Vista & North County
+Assisting Clients With Naturalization Matters in Chula Vista & North County

 Naturalization is the process through which an individual obtains U.S. citizenship.
 Typically, applying for citizenship is possible after holding a green card for three or five years, although this timeline may change if you have military service or are the child of a U.S. citizen parent.

 Obtaining citizenship by naturalization can be a complex process due to the eligibility criteria and application process.
-San Diego Immigration Law Office APC can guide you through the application, help you obtain evidence, and prepare for the interview and test, no matter which route you use.
+San Diego Immigration Law Office can guide you through the application, help you obtain evidence, and prepare for the interview and test, no matter which route you use.

 Citizenship vs. LPR Status

 Holding a green card means you are considered a lawful permanent resident (LPR) of the United States.
+While this grants you numerous privileges, some are saved for U.S. citizens alone.
+These include:

 - Protection from deportation to your home country